TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 See the article [Implementing simple business rules](Implementing-simple-business-rules) for more info on the Deactivatable concept.

-In order to create new concept, it is required to add assembly reference `System.ComponentModel.Composition` and two nuget packages, `Rhetos` and `Rhetos.CommonConcepts`.
+In order to create new concept, it is required to add two NuGet packages `Rhetos` and `Rhetos.CommonConcepts`.
+If the `Export` attribute is not recognized, add an assembly reference to `System.ComponentModel.Composition`.

 First, we will implement ConceptInfo for this new concept: